arturovm/calepin-new/README.md

     # -t title
     # -d insert date (flag only)
     # -h show help message
+    # -p prevent post from being published (draft)

-    calepin -f post123 -t "Hello World!" -d
+    calepin -f post123 -t "Hello World!" -d -p

     # This creates a file named 'post123.md', with the title
-    # 'Hello World!' and inserts the current date, all according
+    # 'Hello World!', inserts the current date, and marks
-    # to the calepin formatting guide.
+	# the file as a draft, all according to the calepin
+	# formatting guide.

 ### Configuration